-- The ability meet the grantor's future payment commitments. - Historic experience on the effective time horizon of these recoveries, as well as the possibility of offsetting these balances with totally different ones, generated by other types of transactions or contracts.
+- Historic experience on the effective time horizon of these recoveries, as well as the possibility of offsetting these balances with totally different ones, generated by other types of transactions or contracts.

 PCEA and Solvency II valuations coincide; therefore, there were no valuation differences.